 14.6 ppg., 8.5 apg., 3.0 rpg., 7 time All-Star, 7 time All-NBA, 0 rings, 2 NBA MVP’s

-3. Oscar Robertson - He is the only man in NBA history to average a triple double over the course of one full season with 30.8 points, 12.5 rebounds, and 11.4 assists per game.
+3. Oscar Robertson - He was the only man in NBA history to average a triple double over the course of one full season with 30.8 points, 12.5 rebounds, and 11.4 assists per game until the 2016-2017 season when Russell Westbrook achieved the feat.
 However, if you average his statistics for his first five years, he would have averaged a triple double over that time period too.
 He was unstoppable in the post with his one-handed jumper.
 Robertson was the first big guard, and paved the way for guys like Jason Kidd, Gary Payton, and Magic Johnson.
 He controlled the basketball by scoring himself or making plays for his teammates.
 He is one of three people in NBA history to average 30+ ppg. over a season.
 He did that in six of his first seven seasons.
 He is the first player to average 10 assists in a season and the only guard to average 10 rebounds in a season, which he did three times.
 When he was placed beside fellow Hall of Fame player, Lew Alcindor, he won the NBA championship.
 He was known as one of the most cerebral guards of his era, in addition to being one of the most athletic point guards to ever play in the NBA.
 Plus, he is the all-time leader in triple doubles which shows his extreme versatility.

 25.7 ppg., 7.5 rpg., 9.5 apg., 12 time All-Star, 11 time All-NBA, 1 ring, 1 NBA MVP, 3 All-Star MVP’s, Rookie of the Year